 If you want your landing page to show up on the root domain, and not a subdomain, there's a slightly roundabout way of doing this.

-You can connect your Strikingly page to www.yourdomain.com or subdomain.yourdomain.com (by using a CNAME pointing to dns.strikingly.com as usual -- here's more information).
+You can connect your Strikingly page to www.yourdomain.com or subdomain.yourdomain.com (by using a CNAME record -- here's more information).

 Then, you will do something special for yourdomain.com, the root/naked domain, so that your directories are not affected.

-If you are using a high function website builder for your current site (such as Wordpress, Drupal), it's possible they have a way to do a redirect.
-For example, Wordpress has a plugin (Redirection) that will allow you redirect only and exactly the root domain to www.domain.com, and leave everything else untouched!
+If you are using a high function website builder for your current site (such as WordPress, Drupal), it's possible they have a way to do a redirect.
+For example, WordPress has a plugin (Redirection) that will allow you to redirect only and exactly the root domain to www.domain.com, and leave everything else untouched!
 There are a number of plugins -- try searching on your builder.

 - PHP redirect (or server redirect).

-You can add some code to a file on your server that just your root domain.
-Note that this will vary depending on the language your website is based in, and that this method doesn't work for Wordpress site (see above instead.)
+You can add some code to a file on your server that just for your root domain.
+Note that this will vary depending on the language your website is based in and that this method doesn't work for WordPress site (see above instead.)